itaplyr/RollbetAutoFreeCaseBattle/README.md

 <details>

   <summary>Steps for automatic use(Works automatically and has configurable settings)</summary>

-  # there is no automatic mode for now, but you can install tampermonkey as it will be available on that platform
+  # There is no automatic mode for now, but you can install tampermonkey as it will be available on that platform

 </details>